csparkresearch/KuttyPy-GUI/docs/workshop.md

-`Tutorial for learning to use KuttyPy in a 2 hour workshop session`
+`Tutorial for learning to use KuttyPy - A Python to real world bridge - in a 2 hour workshop session`

+!!! info "Intended audience"
+	* Beginners who would like to explore microcontroller functions via Python without the compile+upload hassle.
+	* Hobbyists who want a way to control external parameters such as lights, fans, and [robots](../programming/intro/#slightly-complex-example) from their Python programs
+	* Scientists who want to use affordable and [easily available sensors](../sensors) for physical parameters( temperature, humidity, pressure...) without having to learn embedded systems and communications.

 !!! info ""
 	![Screenshot](images/kuttypy.jpg){: style="align:center;max-width:400px"}